-Finally, Plaintiff raises an ultra vires claim.
-Such a claim is "available only for the narrow purpose of obtaining injunctive relief against agency action taken in excess of its delegated powers and contrary to a specific prohibition in the law."
+Finally, an ultra vires challenge such as that brought in Count X is "available only for the narrow purpose of obtaining injunctive relief against agency action taken in excess of its delegated powers and contrary to a specific prohibition in the law."
 Fed.
 Express Corp. v.
 U.S. Dep't of Commerce, 39 F.4th 756, 765 (D.C.
 Cir.
 2022).
-They are subject to a "demanding standard."
-Id. at 765.
-Such claims are "confined to extreme agency error where the agency has stepped so plainly beyond the bounds of its statutory authority, or acted so clearly in defiance of it, as to warrant the immediate intervention of an equity court."
-Id. at 764 (cleaned up).
+Such claims are subject to a "demanding standard" and are "confined to extreme agency error where the agency has stepped so plainly beyond the bounds of its statutory authority, or acted so clearly in defiance of it, as to warrant the immediate intervention of an equity court."
+Id. at 764-65 (cleaned up).
 "Only error that is patently a misconstruction of [a statute], that disregards a specific and unambiguous statutory directive, or that violates some specific command of a statute will support relief."
 Id. (cleaned up).
-Further, for a proper ultra vires claim, a plaintiff must show "there is no alternative procedure for review" of its claim.
+Further, to state an ultra vires claim properly, a plaintiff must show "there is no alternative procedure for review" of its claim.
 Id. at 763.